Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Implication, Significance, and Lower Bound

-\begin{myRemark} In fact, we can also achieve the small-loss bound following the Sword algorithm developed in Section~\ref{sec:solution1} by setting a null optimism, i.e., $M_t = \mathbf{0}$.
-A best-of-both-worlds bound can be further achieved via the model selection method of learning an optimism~\citep{conf/colt/RakhlinS13}.
-The above is developed in our conference version, in which three algorithms (Sword$_\text{var}$, Sword$_\text{small}$, and Sword$_\text{best}$) are designed to achieve the three different bounds (gradient-variation, small-loss, and best-of-both-worlds bounds).
-By contrast, the new result here indicates that a single Sword++ can achieve all three bounds without any modifications, owing to the nice property of one-gradient query complexity. \end{myRemark}
+\begin{myRemark} Our conference version~\citep{NIPS'20:sword} achieves the best-of-both-worlds bound in a different way, in which we use a heterogeneous model selection method of learning an optimism~\citep{conf/colt/RakhlinS13} since different optimistic vectors are used for the small-loss and gradient-variation bounds.
+As such, three algorithms (Sword$_\text{var}$, Sword$_\text{small}$, and Sword$_\text{best}$) are designed to achieve the three different bounds (gradient-variation, small-loss, and best-of-both-worlds bounds) respectively.
+By contrast, Theorem~\ref{thm:small-loss-one-gradient} indicates that the Sword++ algorithm can achieve \emph{all} the three problem-dependent dynamic regret bounds without any modifications, owing to its one-gradient query complexity property.
+This also, to some extent, demonstrates the fundamental importance of achieving gradient-variation bounds --- sometimes this can directly imply a small-loss bound in the analysis. \endenv \end{myRemark}

+\begin{myRemark} Comparing to the $\O(\sqrt{T(1+P_T)})$ minimax rate, Theorem~\ref{thm:small-loss-one-gradient} replaces the dependence on $T$ by the problem-dependent quantity $P_T + \min\{V_T,F_T\}$ and thus achieves dual adaptivity in terms of both gradient variation $V_T$ and the small-loss quantity $F_T$.
+Furthermore, one may wonder whether it is possible to replace $T$ by $\min\{V_T,F_T\}$ only.
+This requires a lower bound argument and we only have a partial answer.
+Specifically, we prove in Theorem~\ref{thm:lower-bound} that no algorithm can achieve an $\O(\sqrt{(1+F_T)(1+P_T)})$ bound in general.
+Nevertheless, we fail to provide a similar reasoning for the gradient-variation bound.
+Indeed, we have the following conjectures.
+For the multi-gradient feedback model, we are inclined to believe that the $\O(\sqrt{(1+P_T + V_T)(1+P_T)})$ rate may not be optimal and it might be possible to achieve $\O(\sqrt{(1+V_T)(1+P_T)})$.
+For the one-gradient feedback model, we conjecture that our obtained rate has already been optimal.
+We leave this problem-dependent lower bound as an important future work to investigate. \endenv \end{myRemark}